Blondie (comic strip): Marriage

 On February 17, 1933, after much fanfare and build-up, Blondie and Dagwood were married.
 After a month-and-a-half-long hunger strike by Dagwood to get his parents' blessing, as they strongly disapproved of his marrying beneath his class, they disinherited him.
 Left only with a check to pay for their honeymoon, the Bumsteads were forced to become a middle-class suburban family.
 The marriage was a significant media event, given the comic strip's popularity.
-The catalog for the University of Florida's 2005 exhibition, "75 Years of Blondie, 1930–2005", notes:
+The catalog for the University of Florida's 2005 exhibition "75 Years of Blondie, 1930–2005" notes:

 Blondie's marriage marked the beginning of a change in her personality.
 From that point forward, she gradually assumed her position as the sensible head of the Bumstead household.
 And Dagwood, who previously had been cast in the role of straight man to Blondie's comic antics, took over as the comic strip's clown.

 Setting

+In conjunction with a contest to name the daughter, who eventually became known as "Cookie", Chic Young stated that the Bumsteads are "a little family out in Joplin, Mo."

-"Dagwood Bumstead and family, including Daisy and the pups, live in the suburbs of Joplin, Missouri," according to the August 1946 issue of The Joplin Globe, citing Chic Young.
+The Joplin Globe clarified in an August 1946 issue, "Dagwood Bumstead and family, including Daisy and the pups, live in the suburbs of Joplin, Missouri," citing Young.